hi-ko/joplin-server-ubuntu-install/README.md

 7. in the `webserver` folder you find an configuration examples how to access the Joplin server from your reverse proxy (if your webserver is not included, and you get it configured please contribute a config example)

-8. Once it's running you can surf to the server you tested with curl above in your browser (https://yourdomain), then login with the email `admin@localhost` and passowrd `admin`.
+8. Once it's running you can surf to the server you tested with curl above in your browser (https://yourdomain), then login with the email `admin@localhost` and password `admin`.
 Change the admin password, create yourself a new user and you're rolling.

 # Update